Island Transit (Washington): History

 The passage of Initiative 695 in November 1999 eliminated the use of motor vehicle excise tax, a funding source for local transit throughout the state, including 60 percent of Island Transit's annual fixed revenue.
 By the end of the year, intra-county service to Mount Vernon and Saturday service on Whidbey Island were both cancelled, and 13 employees were laid off.
 In May 2000, a 0.3 percent sales tax increase for Island Transit was approved, bringing the total tax to 0.6 percent.
 Saturday service was restored in August, and a new route to Mount Vernon began in July 2001.
 Intra-county service was expanded in September 2005 with the establishment of the "County Connector" network by Island Transit, Skagit Transit and Whatcom Transit Authority, with routes from Whidbey Island to Mount Vernon as well as Camano Island to Mount Vernon and Everett Station.

 The sales tax was increased once again, to 0.9 percent, in 2009 by voters amidst the Great Recession and declining sales tax revenue.
+Island Transit laid off 24 employees and cancelled several routes in 2014 due to a shortfall in revenues earmarked for operations.
+The planned withdrawal of state funding for inter-county service in 2017 led to fares being introduced on one route, the restored Camano–Everett express, in 2016 after it had been cut.
+Saturday service, which was eliminated in the 2014 cuts, was later restored in January 2018.
 The agency considered introducing fares for all of its routes in 2018 to fund service improvements, but rejected the proposal due to public opposition and impacts to ridership.

+Island Transit launched its on-demand microtransit service, branded as "Island Transit GO!", in April 2022 with battery electric vans to provide service in five zones.
+In 2023, Island Transit purchased 38 acre near its Coupeville headquarters for future uses, including a potential solar farm or hydrogen fueling station for buses.
+The agency unveiled a new logo and bus livery in January 2024.